oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

 - 64-bit processor

+- At least 32 GB of disk space

+- At least a 10 Gbps network connection

 - At least 2 CPU cores

     You can check how many CPU cores your device has, using the following command: